 Living Expenses and the LIXI Standards

-The community has pitched in, and with collaborative input from our members, we've clarified requirements, and proposed changes to the LIXI Data Standards.
+The community of LIXI members has collaborated and collectively clarified the industry's requirements, and proposed changes to the LIXI Data Standards.
 The change requests are available in LIXILab for members to contribute any further discussion (available here for those with access to LIXILab).
 Employees of member organisations can access LIXILab by contacting LIXILab@lixi.org.au.

 Key Proposed Changes

-The proposed changes as at 20th February 2019 are described here, in which the final report of the Hayne Royal Commission and the publication of the ASIC consultation paper (CP 309) have already been considered.
-The first section on this pages summarises the proposed changes, and the lower section describes the complete proposed set of categories with detailed definitions.
-This page will be updated with any further changes necessitated by discussion on the LIXILab tickets.
+The proposed changes as at 21st July 2019 are described here, in which feedback from LIXI Contributors has been considered.
+This page will continue to be updated with any further changes necessitated by discussion on the LIXILab tickets.

 |Expense Category||Detailed Description||Ticket||HEM Treatment**|